friendly-bits/posix-lists-and-strings/README.md

 - san_args()
 - num2human()

+All functions are implemented in shell code (no external binaries called), except remove_colors() which uses sed.

 Read code comments to understand what each function is doing and how to use it.
 All functions are tested and working.